 Accreditation and Innovation Regulatory Review

-In the first part of 2019, the Department of Education (ED) is conducting a major regulatory review and rewrite of accreditation and other key regulations.
+In the first part of 2019, the Department of Education (ED) is conducting a major opens in a new window regulatory reviewopens PDF file and rewrite of accreditation and other key regulations.
 The revisions largely concern academic activities and their interaction with the Title IV student aid programs, and the stakes are huge.

 The central thrust of ED’s proposed regulatory update is to foster greater “innovation” in higher education and, among other things, to review the oversight of institutions by accreditors, states, and ED itself.
 ED is not required to undertake this initiative; no recent statutory changes necessitate a revision of the rules.
 In fact, the regulatory effort can be attributed, in part, to Congress’s failure to reauthorize the HEA in a timely fashion.